Crypt-Guard/CryptGuard/README.md

 ## 🔍 Troubleshooting

-* “InvalidTag / authentication failed”: corrupted file (header, frame, or final).
+* "InvalidTag / authentication failed": corrupted file (header, frame, or final).
 * No extension after decrypt: in 3.0 this is restored automatically; if you choose an `out_path` with a different extension, it will be honored.
 * Drag-and-drop doesn't work: do not run as Admin (UAC).
 * Huge PyInstaller build: avoid `--collect-all`; make a slim build.
+* KeyGuard sidebar not appearing: check that the KeyGuard modules are present in `modules/keyguard/`.
+The app will show a status message if import fails.
+* KeyGuard vault locked/corrupted: use the vault recovery options or recreate the KeyGuard vault if needed.

 ---